WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 [↥ **Back to top**](#top)

 ## Introduction to transcriptome and experiment design <a name="basic"></a>
-Understanding the genome is not simply about understanding which genes are there.
-Understanding when each gene is used helps us to find out how organisms develop and which genes are used in response to particular external stimuli.
+Understanding when each gene is used helps us to investigate how organisms develop and which genes are used in response to particular external stimuli.
 The first layer in understanding how the genome is used is the transcriptome.
 This is also the most accessible because like the genome the transcriptome is made of nucleic acids and can be sequenced using the same technology.
-Arguably the proteome is of greater relevance to understanding cellular biology however it is chemically heterogeneous making it much more difficult to assay.
+Arguably the proteome and metabolome is of greater relevance to understanding cellular biology however it is chemically heterogeneous making it much more difficult to assay.

 Over the past decade or two microarray technology has been extensively applied to addressing the question of which genes are expressed when.
 Despite its success this technology is limited in that it requires prior knowledge of the gene sequences for an organism and has a limited dynamic range in detecting the level of expression, e.g. how many copies of a transcript are made.
-RNA sequencing technology, using for instance Illumina HiSeq machines, can sequence essentially all the genes which are transcribed and the results have a more linear relationship to the real number of transcripts generated in the cell.
+RNA sequencing technology, using for instance Sequencing-by-Synthesis method, can sequence essentially all the genes which are transcribed including the unknown RNAs.

 One of the most common uses of transcriptomic data is possibly for differential gene expression study, which will be covered in this course.
 However, the extensive and high-throughput nature of the transcriptomic data means there are other potential usages.
 For example, it can be used to profile total RNA (e.g. miRNA and mRNA) in exosomes and other secretory products; help identify different splice isoforms; provide evidence for gene annotation and improve quality of reference genomes.
 Meta-transcriptome (combining and re-analysing pool of transcriptomics data from multiple experiments), and comparative gene expression between species could be seen as an extension of differential gene expression.
 Furthermore, genetic variation particularly SNP calling could use information from transcriptomics data which would carry SNPs from transcribed genes.

 ### Designing a transcriptome experiment: things to consider
 #### Replicates and power